MICA-MNI/micaopen/README.md

 dcm_sorter - python code to sort a dicom directory into subfolders

-The  micaopen tools result from the dedication and collaboration of all members of the lab, notably Reinder Vos de Wael, Casey Paquola, Oualid Benkarim, Sara Lariviere, Seok-Jun Hong,
+The  micaopen tools result from the dedication and collaboration of all members of the lab, notably Casey Paquola, Reinder Vos de Wael, Oualid Benkarim, Sara Lariviere, Raul Cruces, Bo-Yong Park, Jessica Royer, Seok-Jun Hong and Boris Bernhardt.